YuukiJapanTech/CA8271x/README.md

 | Frontier FOX222 | ONT | XGS | CA8271A | CIG XG-99M | 192.168.188.1 | UART |
 | NTT 10G-EPON &lt;O&gt;C ONU &lt;4&gt; | ONT | 10GE | NLD0605APB<br>(CA8271 OEM) | - | 192.168.1.1 | UART |

-TheCIG XE-99S and CIG XG-99S (and OEM's) have the same hardware and can be switched by replacing the firmware.
+The CIG XE-99S and CIG XG-99S (and OEM's) have the same hardware and can be switched by replacing the firmware.

 # Menu